APSIMInitiative/ApsimX/Docs/content/Usage/PathSpecification.md

 ---
-title: "4.
-Path Specification"
+title: "Path Specification"
 draft: false
 ---

+Paths are used throughout APSIM e.g. in REPORT.
 Paths are structured similarly to directory paths in Windows and Unix, using a ‘.’ character instead of slashes.

 ## Relative paths

-Relative paths are relative to the model that is using the path e.g.
+Relative paths are not used much in APSIM.
+They are relative to the model that is using the path e.g.

-*Report* - relative path - refers to the child model called Report

-*Soil.Water* - relative path - refers to the child Water model of the child Soil model.
+If the soil model does a get for *Water* the a child model of that name will be returned.

 ## Absolute paths